Complexity Postdoctoral Fellowship Application

 5. (Optional) A copy of one paper you have written in English, either published or unpublished.

-We will conduct candidate interviews on January 9-10, 2020 and on January 13-14, 2020 in Santa Fe, NM.
-Interviews take place over two days, plus travel time.
-New Omidyar and ASU-SFI Fellows are expected to begin their appointment no earlier than June 2020 and no later than October 2020.
+Historically we have conducted candidate interviews in person in early January in Santa Fe, NM.
+This year the interview process will be subject to COVID restrictions and a decision will be made on dates and location as soon as possible.
+All interviews take place over two days, plus travel time.
+New Omidyar and ASU-SFI Fellows are expected to begin their appointment no earlier than June 2022 and no later than October 2022.

 For additional information or assistance please email email@example.com